Skip to content

 Security and Trust

 We discuss various security risks and possible mitigations when using GenAIScript.
-GenAISCript inherits the same security risks as running scripts, and adds some new threats due to the nature of the LLM-generated outputs.
+GenAIScript inherits the same security risks as running scripts, and adds some new threats due to the nature of the LLM-generated outputs.

 We also recommend reading the Transparency Note to understand the capabilities and limitations of GenAIScript.

-Since the GenAIScript files .genai.js are executable JavaScript files and are in fact using a JavaScript runtime (VSCode or Node).
+Since the GenAIScript files .genai.mjs are executable JavaScript files and are in fact using a JavaScript runtime (VSCode or Node).
 It is important to understand that the script can do anything that JavaScript can do.
 This includes reading and writing files, making network requests, and executing JavaScript arbitrary code.

 A trusted script might use malicious files from the context to generate a malicious output.
 For example, overriding files in the project with new malicious code.